buzkall/teachable-reports-export/README.md

     COURSE3 NAME - 0% -
     ###### end Report of STUDENT NAME (STUDENT EMAIL) #########

-Specifing the output file won't output anything to the screen and will save it into a file:
+Specifying the output file won't output anything to the screen and will save it into a file:

     python getUserReport.py STUDENT_EMAIL FILENAME.txt